prs-eth/c-pic/README.md

-# Tapoc
+# Cherry-Picking Gradients: Learning Low-Rank Embeddings of Visual Data via Differentiable Cross-Approximation (ICCV2021)

-This is the repository with code for TAPOC experiments
+This is the repository with code for C-PIC experiments

 Install deps: `pip install -r requirements.txt`

-Download dependencies: `git submodule update --init --recursive`

-Paper with edit access: https://www.overleaf.com/2448265389wjddphhjkvcv